stablefield/.github/README.md

-# .github
+# Qompute.io
-Quantum Field Processing and Security
+Quantum Field Processing and Security via the StableField series of QPU an8d SSPU Architectures